Cecil Bell Jr.: Politics

+Annexation bill

 Bell authored a bill in the Texas House, HB 347 of the 86th Session, to ban the process of forced annexation by cities over suburban and rural areas.
-The bill will require a Texas city to get the approval of the people and businesses that are affected by the annexation.
+The bill will require a Texas city to get the approval of the people and businesses affected by the annexation.
 It passed both chambers of the Texas legislature and was signed by Governor Greg Abbott on May 24, 2019.

+On May 27, 2023, Bell voted no to impeach Ken Paxton.

+As of January 15, 2025, Bell's campaign had $78,199.98 cash on hand.

+On March 4, 2025, the Montgomery County Republican Party censured Bell for supporting Dustin Burrows as Speaker of the Texas House of Representatives and voting for HR4, breaching the Texas GOP’s “No Democrat Chairs” priority.

+2026 Texas House campaign

+Bell will face Kristen Plaisance in the March 2026 Republican primary.